meezaan/microservice-template/README.md

 * Slim Framework v3

 # How to use it
 This is effectively a starter template.
-You can make changes in the src and the routes folder and have you microservice up and running in a few minutes (depending on what you're trying to do, of course).
+You can make changes in the src and the routes folder and have your microservice up and running in a few minutes (depending on what you're trying to do, of course).

 ## Understanding the Structure